ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ## First boot of IBM i
 {: #first-boot}

-When an IBM Power Virtual Server is used a Stock OS Image of IBM i, the console must first be used to reset the password of the IBM i standard user `QSECOFR`.
+When an {{site.data.keyword.powerSysFull}} is used a stock OS Image of IBM i, the console must first be used to reset the password of the IBM i standard user `QSECOFR`.

-The IBM i standard user `QSECOFR` is set to the password `QSECOFR`, and must be changed to a password with 17 characters (no blank spaces) by using the VNC Console.
+The IBM i standard user `QSECOFR` is set to the password `QSECOFR`, and must be changed to a password with 15 characters (no blank spaces) by using the VNC Console.
 For a refresh of VNC Console usage with IBM i, see the following [Tips for working with the IBM i console](/docs/power-iaas?topic=power-iaas-configuring-ibmi#tips-ibmi).

 The following first boot steps can have minor differences for stock OS Images before IBM i 7.5.